No-fault divorce update: Is the ‘blame game’ set to end?

 How will no-fault divorces change this?

-After the introduction of no-fault divorces, one spouse will still need to state that the marriage has irretrievably broken down.
+The introduction of no-fault divorces would mean that one spouse will still need to state that the marriage has irretrievably broken down.

 When will no-fault divorce rules be introduced?